 AA is getting a record number of calls for storm-related problems with nearly half being for dead batteries.

-Another warning to vehicle users to have their car batteries checked before the winter and you will reduce the risk of being caught out in a snow storm?
+Another warning to vehicle users!
+Have their car batteries checked before the winter and you will reduce the risk of being caught out in a snow storm?

-it would be like sitting in a fridge and i am sure that it does happen to some people, remember that when it is cold we use all the electrical appliances in your car and if your battery is not up to scratch, then it will let you down and it could let you down in an isolated place or a snow drift if you live on the east coast of America, with the massive snow falls that they are having at the moment.
+Of course, Car batteries-Cold weather do not mix!
+It would be like your battery sitting in a fridge.
+I am sure that it does happen to some people.
+Remember that when it is cold we use all the electrical appliances in your car.
+Importantly, if your battery is not up to scratch.
+Then it will let you down and it could let you down in an isolated place.
+Frighteningly, or a snow drift if you live on the east coast of America.
+Of course, with the massive snow falls that they are having at the moment.

-Fortunately your car battery is a better engineered system, it will probably never let you down in a five year period, but when it does, you will be in the wrong place at the wrong time, and in most cases it will not be a simple case of charging it back up again.
+Fortunately your car battery is a better engineered system.
+It will probably never let you down in a five year period.
+However, when it does, you will be in the wrong place at the wrong time.
+Of course, in most cases it will not be a simple case of charging it back up again.

 Statistically your regular car batteries would fail in the cold winter months.
 This would always apply when I was first time Lucas battery retailer in the 1970’s.
 I would stock up in the summer time when the battery companies would always have a quantity deal, all ready for the winter explosion of car battery sales.
 The first cold spell in November would bring in number of cars with our first rush of flat Cheap Car Batteries, it never failed us.